samucodesh/intro/docs/becoming-a-maintainer/communication-and-collaboration.md

 - **Space**: Where can contributors ask questions and throw ideas?
 - **Pair programming**: Some contributors, especially beginners, might need extra guidance and hand-holding.
 Can you provide this support when necessary?
 How can they ask for it?
-- **Office hours**: Regular office hours is a great way to engage directly with your contributors.
+- **Office hours**: Regular office hours are a great way to engage directly with your contributors.
 It allows you to listen to their ideas and challenges, identify areas that need to be improved, communicate with them about the direction of your project, and build a better relationship with them.

 When you support your contributors, you can gain their trust and motivation and create a more collaborative and productive environment.
 By providing them with the help they need, you can establish a culture where everyone feels respected and supported, which leads to even greater achievements.